gsoules/AvantSearch/README.md

 The Layouts option lets you specify different ways to present search results in Table Vew.
 The layouts you define here will appear in the Layout Selector and on the Advanced Search page.

-###### Format:
+###### Syntax:

-* Specify each layout on a separate row
-* On each row specify: *ID*, *Name*, *'admin'* (optional), a colon, comma-separated list of columns
+The syntax for each row of the Layouts option is

+    <layout-id> "," <layout-name> [ "," <admin> [ ":" <column-name> [ "," <column-name>]* ] ]

+Where:

-* The *ID* must start with 'L' followed by an integer e.g. 'L3'.
+* `<layout-id>` is 'L' followed by an integer e.g. 'L3'.
 The numbers do not have to be consecutive.
-* The ID 'L1' is reserved for the Detail layout described in the next section.
+'L1' is reserved for the Detail Layout described in the next section.
+* `<layout-name>` is a short descripion of the layout.
+It will appear in the Layout Selector lest.
-* Specify `admin` after the *Name* to indicate that only a logged in administrator can see and use the layout.
+* `<admin>` is an optional instance of the word "admin" (without quotes) to indicate that only a logged in user can see and choose this layout in the Layout Selector.
+* `column-name>` is the name of an element that will appear as a column in the layout.

-The purpose of the ID is to uniquely identify a layout in the query string for Table View page.
+The purpose of the layout Id is to uniquely identify a layout in the query string for Table View page.
 You can use this query string as a link on web pages to display search results in a specific layout.
-The ID ensures that those results will appear using the correct layout even if you change the layout's *Name* or its position in the Layouts list.
+The ID ensures that those results will appear using the correct layout even if you change the layout's name or its position in the Layouts list.

 Below is an example specification of Layouts.